thirdweb-dev/typescript-sdk/etc/sdk.api.md

     metadataUris: string[];
 }

-// Warning: (ae-incompatible-release-tags) The symbol "ValidContractClass" is marked as @public, but its signature references "CONTRACTS_MAP" which is marked as @internal
+// Warning: (ae-incompatible-release-tags) The symbol "ValidContractClass" is marked as @public, but its signature references "KNOWN_CONTRACTS_MAP" which is marked as @internal
 //
 // @public (undocumented)
-export type ValidContractClass = ValueOf<typeof CONTRACTS_MAP>;
+export type ValidContractClass = ValueOf<typeof KNOWN_CONTRACTS_MAP>;

 // @public (undocumented)
 export type ValidContractInstance = Instance<ValidContractClass>;